 About The Author

-Randal Scott King is the Managing Partner of Brilliant Data, a consulting firm specialized in data analytics.
+Randal Scott King is the Managing Partner of Brilliant Data, a consulting firm specialising in data analytics.
 In his 16 years of consulting, Scott has amassed an impressive list of clientele from mid-market leaders to Fortune 500 household names.
 Scott lives just outside Atlanta, GA, with his children.

 This video will introduce you to the basic concepts of Hadoop Distributed File System (HDFS) and Yet Another Resource Negotiator (YARN), which are the two core components of Hadoop.